boranyldrm/BasicCalculator/README.md

 # BasicCalculator
-It may be help somebody when making a basic calculator.
+It may help somebody when making a basic calculator.